 majority of our patients.
 This article will include most of the information you need about this surgery method, from the first days of the procedure till full recovery.

-If we look back into the history of limb lengthening surgery methods, the first method used was Ilizarov method, which involved only external fixation.
-The used devices were circular external devices, originally developed by Dr Gavriil Ilizarov in the Soviet Union.
-These devices were of course a big development in orthopedics world but they have significant drawbacks as well.
+If we look back into the history of limb lengthening surgery methods, the first method used was the Ilizarov method, which involved only external fixation.
+The used devices were circular external devices, originally developed by Dr. Gavriil Ilizarov in the Soviet Union.
+These devices were of course a big development in the orthopedics world but they have significant drawbacks as well.
 First of all, the devices are bulky and heavy.

-Second, the wires that hold the bones together are prone to bending and breaking under patient’s weight, and these require replacements or repairs.
-Third and probably most important one, the period of fixation, in other words, the period during which the patients keep these devices on their legs, is the longest among leg lengthening surgery methods.
+Second, the wires that hold the bones together are prone to bending and breaking under the patient’s weight, and these require replacements or repairs.
+The third and probably most important one, the period of fixation, in other words, the period during which the patients keep these devices on their legs, is the longest among leg lengthening surgery methods.
 The devices can only be removed if the bones have completely consolidated and have become strong enough.
 It is easy to imagine how physically and mentally challenging this period can be.

-LON on the other hand, removes most of these difficulties off the shoulders of our patients.
+LON on the other hand removes most of these difficulties off the shoulders of our patients.
 LON stands for Lengthening Over Nails.
 This method has two types of fixators used together: an external fixator and an intramedullary nail, which is implanted into the bone cavity.
 The external device can be an Ilizarov fixator, a monolateral (rod-like) fixator, or any other device developed by some doctor anywhere, it is mainly up to the preference of the surgeon who practices limb lengthening.
 Our doctors almost exclusively use monolateral Holyfix devices being produced by Ortovia in Turkey.
-Because it is much more compact, lighter, easier to maintain and it is easier to track your lengthening progress on the scale of the fixator.
+Because it is much more compact, lighter, and easier to maintain and it is easier to track your lengthening progress on the scale of the fixator.

 I have to note that it is quite a challenge to have a good sleep while you have traditional Ilizarov devices on your legs for several months, which can cause significant distress, combined with the varying degrees of pain throughout the procedure.

 We talked enough about the external part of the LON method, now a little about internal fixation.
 As we mentioned a rod is inserted into the bone, which plays a significant role.
 Firstly it adds extra stabilization to the bone by preventing deviations.
 Additionally, it allows a much earlier removal of external devices.
 With this approach, patients only spend around 3-4 months with external devices on their legs compared to 9 months up to more than 1 year in completely external methods such as Ilizarov.
 The internal nails continue to hold the bone from inside for some more time.
-They are removed after full consolidation of bones.
+They are removed after the full consolidation of bones.

-Usually after 3-5 days from the surgery, the lengthening begins.
+Usually, after 3-5 days from the surgery, the lengthening begins.

 Climbing stairs and walking without support after limb lengthening surgery by LON method:

 Almost all of our patients, with some exceptions, have a priority to get rid of external fixators as soon as possible.
-Early removal of external devices means less dealing with bandages, pin sites, and shorter time wearing loose trousers to feel comfortable with the fixators.
-Also, the external devices are one of the main causes of all kinds of pain and discomfort in limb lengthening patients.
+Early removal of external devices means less dealing with bandages, and pin sites, and a shorter time wearing loose trousers to feel comfortable with the fixators.
+Also, external devices are one of the main causes of all kinds of pain and discomfort in limb lengthening patients.